Dear MOJH Community,

 Our students are: engineers building robots, scientists collecting data, musicians, writers, historians, singers, athletes, actors/actresses, debaters, photographers, manufacturers, mathematicians, and so much more.
 From the MOJH band to the choral program, students have opportunities at our school.
 Our students are future leaders, and the Student Council is one representation of how our school prepares students for future jobs in leadership.
 We have excellent sports programs, and our students thrive on these types of opportunities!

-A major emphasis this year at MOJH, and throughout Ogden School District, is to strengthen literacy across the curriculum.
+A major emphasis at MOJH, and throughout Ogden School District, is to strengthen literacy across the curriculum.
 We know, and research supports, that providing literacy instruction across content areas supports and promotes crucial 21st-century skills.
 Our teachers, regardless of content areas, teach reading and writing strategies that support those skills.
 We have a beautiful library filled with carefully selected books to appeal to many needs, reading levels, and interests.
 Though all of our courses will provide daily opportunities to read grade level materials that support the curriculum, many courses will also provide frequent opportunities for leisure reading – reading for pleasure enhances comprehension and also develops general knowledge and vocabulary, skills which enhance all learning.
 Oftentimes this is overlooked when it comes to secondary students; let’s work together to ensure that students have opportunities to read what they want.
 Students: make sure you are reading something you like and want to read!
 Parents: encourage your kids to read, model reading for them, read WITH them; read the same books and discuss them together.
 These are a few ideas that can help your kids become stronger readers and therefore more prepared to learn any content.

 MOJH Administrative Team:

 Cynthia Smith, Principal